 Singh, A., & Kumar, P. (2026).
 Development and standardization of a cognitive-domain

-knowledge instrument for wool and pelt production.
+knowledge instrument for wool and pelt production in sheep.
 International Journal of Agriculture Extension and Social Development, 9(SP-Issue 2), 21–28.

 Singh, P., and Kumar, S. (2023).
 Fodder deficits and feed resource management strategies in